 “If I can’t advertise with ads, I have to create content that people will share,” said Bruce Clay, an SEO expert and president of Bruce Clay, Inc., a search marketing agency.
 “I think you’re going to see an awful lot of disturbance in the Force.”

-What the cookie ban will change for individual users
+What will change for individual users

-There are essentially two sides to the Great Cookie Ban.
+There are essentially two sides to the Great Cookie Debate.
 Brands and advertisers have long relied on cookies to learn more about users’ location, interests, and buying behavior.
 Individuals, on the other hand, sometimes find retargeting invasive or creepy.

 “People have become increasingly uncomfortable with having targeted ads popping up based on their searches,” said Justin Antonipillai, founder and CEO of WireWheel, a data privacy management software company.
-“We’ve all heard the stories where someone is searching for medical advice and then starts seeing marketing about that condition.”
+“We’ve all heard the stories where someone is searching for medical advice, and then starts seeing marketing about that condition.”